Vonng/pigsty/docs/s-install.md

 check_bin        # check special bin files in pigsty/bin (loki,exporter) (require utils installed)
 ```

-Running directly `. /configure` will launch an interactive command line wizard that prompts the user to answer the following three questions.
+Running `./configure` without args will run in interactive mode. which will prompts 2 questions:

-**IP address**
+**Primary IP address**

-When multiple NICs with multiple IP addresses are detected on the current machine, the configuration wizard prompts you to enter the IP address that **primarily** uses
+When multiple NICs or multiple IP addresses are detected on the current node,
+the wizard prompts you to enter the IP address that **primarily** uses,
-that is, the IP address you use to access the node from the internal network.
-Note that you should not use a public IP address.
+that is, the IP address to access the node from the internal network.
+public IP address should NOT be used here.

-**Download Package**
+**Download Offline Package**

-When no offline packages are found in the `/tmp/pkg.tgz` path of the node, the configuration wizard will ask if you want to download them from Github.
+When no offline package are found on `/tmp/pkg.tgz`, the wizard will ask if you want to download it from Github.
 Selecting `Y` will start the download, selecting `N` will skip it.
-If your node has good Internet access with a suitable proxy configuration, or if you need to make your own offline packages, you can choose `N`.
+If your node does not have Internet access or if you wish to make your own offline package, choose `N`.

 **Configuration Template**

-What configuration file template to use.
+Which config template to use.

-The configuration wizard automatically selects a configuration template** based on the current machine environment **, but users can manually specify the configuration template to use with `-m <mode>`, for example.
+The wizard will choose template automatically according to a set of rules.
+So no question will be asked for this.
+While you can always specify it with `-m <mode>`.

 * [`demo4`] Project default configuration file, 4-node sandbox
 * [`demo`] single-node sandbox, which will be used if the current sandbox VM is detected